Making Room for Bedroom Furniture

 The first time we walked through what would become our new home, I stood in the doorway of the master bedroom and tried to mentally place our furniture.
 I thought we would have to give up the bench at the end of the bed.
 Other than that, I was in denial.

 We were viewing several houses that day, and we didn’t take any measurements in the bedroom.
 On our second visit, we did some measuring.
 We thought it could possibly fit if we put the bed between the windows.
 And placed the dresser on the wall by the door.
-We talked about a few changes that would save some valuable inches.
+We talked about a few changes that would save us some valuable inches.
 Instead of the bi-fold closet doors that opened into the room, we were going to install sliding doors.
-We wanted this house and wanted it to work.
+We wanted this house and we wanted it to work.

 We closed and took possession of our new home about a week prior to moving out of our previous house.
 This would give us time to remove the interior doors on the main level and paint the trim and walls before the new carpet was installed.
 It was scheduled to be installed the day before we moved in.
 We, of course, underestimated the amount of time needed for all this painting and did not get the spare bedroom done.